All Episodes

 What's wrong with that idea?

-Uh, there's nothing wrong with that idea.
+There's nothing wrong with that idea.

 In fact, that's exactly how it should happen.

-It should be opt-in, it should be totally transparent, and it should ultimately empower parents to have the information and decision-making capacity for their kids.
+And it should ultimately empower parents to have the information and decision-making capacity for their kids.

-Uh, but unfortunately, in California, it's actually exactly the opposite.
+But unfortunately, in California, it's actually exactly the opposite.

-Uh, these are state-mandated uh sexual education courses.
+These are state-mandated sexual education courses.

-Uh parents don't get a lot of options and freedom.
+Parents don't get a lot of options and freedom.

-They're they're by default opted into this system.
+They're by default opted into this system.

-And then in San Diego, as in many other school districts, including Los Angeles, which is the second largest district in the country, teachers are now told by official district policy that they can facilitate the gender and sexual transition of their students, so they can talk to students about being transgender or other other identities, facilitate that process, and that they have to keep it secret from parents.
+And then in San Diego, as in many other school districts, including Los Angeles, which is the second largest district in the country, teachers are now told by official district policy that they can facilitate the gender and sexual transition of their students so they can talk to students about being transgender or other identities, facilitate that process, and that they have to keep it secret from parents.

-But it's a very strange thing.
+They call it confidentiality, but it's a very strange question.

 Well, hang on a second.

-So you're saying that if a if an eleven year old kid wants to be sexually active, that they can go to the what, school nurse, school doctor, whoever happens to be there, and say, I'm gonna be sexually active, but I don't want to tell my parents, can you help me obtain birth control and they can circumvent the parents' wishes and just give the kid whatever the kid is asking for?
+So you're saying that if an 11-year-old kid wants to be sexually active, that they can go to the, what, school nurse, school doctor, whoever happens to be there, and say, I'm going to be sexually active, but I don't want to tell my parents, can you help me obtain birth control?

 That's right.

-But I'm saying something actually even I think more concerning in some ways.
+But I'm saying something actually even, I think, more concerning in some ways.

-So giving the child a new set of pronouns, giving the child a masculine name if the child is going from female to male or or vice versa.
+So giving the child a new set of pronouns, giving the child a masculine name if the child is going from female to male or vice versa.

 So you can have a kid that has different pronouns, a different name, wears different clothes at school.

-So that the child, in effect, by official policy in a district like San Diego Unified, um, can be living a completely separate sexual identity at school without parents having any idea it's happening.
+This transition is supported, affirmed, and facilitated, but then kept totally secret from parents so that the child, in effect, by official policy in a district like San Diego Unified, can be living a completely separate sexual identity at school without parents having any idea it's happening.

-Uh I I think this is completely.
+I think this is completely different.

-Where is this where is this happening?
+Where is this happening?

-I don't I didn't see this in any of the materials about San Diego.
+I didn't see this in any of the materials about San Diego.

 Do you know places where that's happening?